giordi91/webgl-tests/README.md

 The main tests are:
 3D viewport:
 http://www.marcogiordanotd.com/webgl/viewport/viewport.html

-A 3d viewport with support for color and normal map texturs.
+A 3d viewport with support for color and normal map textures.

 2D drawing:
 http://www.marcogiordanotd.com/webgl/drawing/drawing.html

 A simple 2D drawing test.

 There is still crap around of simpler tests like triangles helloworld etc that will be cleaned up at one point.